 NIHR Clinical Lectureships (CLs) are specialty training posts that incorporate academic training.
 CLs spend 50% of their time undertaking specialist clinical training and 50% undertaking research training.
 The majority of CLs are employed by a university and hold an honorary contract in the NHS organisation in which they work; however it is also possible for CLs to remain employed by their existing NHS organisation and hold an honorary contract with the university.
 The NIHR will provide funding, via the Service Level Agreement with HEE, for the full salary costs of the trainee (for both clinical and academic elements) and a bursary for conference and travel (see Section 22).
-In addition, the NIHR provides financial support to the HEE local office for the management of the CL programme.

 The arrangements regarding clinical and academic time for CL posts are agreed at a local level with academic and clinical leads, as well as the HEE local office.
 Academic time can be organised in various ways including, but not restricted to: